qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Like the Categorized Renderer, the Graduated Renderer allows you to define rotation and size scale from specified columns.

-Also, analogous to the Categorized Renderer, the :guilabel:`Style` tab allows you to
+Also, analogous to the Categorized Renderer, the `Style` tab allows you to
 select:

-* The attribute (using the Column listbox or the |mActionmIconExpressionEditorOpen| :guilabel:`Set column expression` function, see :ref:`vector_expressions` chapter)
+* The attribute (using the Column listbox or the |mActionmIconExpressionEditorOpen| `Set column expression` function, see :ref:`vector_expressions` chapter)
 * The symbol (using the Symbol Properties button)
 * The colors (using the color Ramp list)